cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Add your imports

 You need a small, simple interface to a blockchain, one which could eventually have users.
 Good practice is to refrain from requesting a user address until necessary (e.g. when a user clicks a relevant button).
 Therefore, in `experiment.ts` you will first use the read-only client.
-Import it:
+Import it at the top of the file:

 ```typescript
 import { StargateClient } from "@cosmjs/stargate"